aiven/devportal/docs/tools/api/examples.rst

 API examples
 ============

-Here are a few examples (using curl) to get you started with the Aiven API.
-Replace all ``TOKEN`` with your own value.
+Here is an example to get you started with the Aiven API using curl.
+Replace ``{TOKEN}`` with your own value of the authentication token.

 List of cloud regions
 ---------------------